 Alternately, if you’re just curious about what’s going on but aren’t ready to commit, feel free to visit one of the monthly neighborhood meetings!
 They are held at the Frenchtown Museum (1121 N. 2nd Street) on the third Thursday of every month at 7:00.

 Our neighborhood group/non-profit organization, the Historic Frenchtown Association, is committed to making Frenchtown a great place to live, work, and visit.
-Please check out our Facebook page for information about monthly meetings, potlucks, volunteer opportunities, and other ongoing projects: HFA’s Facebook Page
+Please check out our Facebook or Instagram pages for information about monthly meetings, potlucks, volunteer opportunities, and other ongoing projects: our Facebook page or our Instagram page.

 How can I contact the HFA with questions or comments?